Malibu Express: Filming

 Exteriors were shot in Beverly Hills, around Los Angeles such as Sunset Boulevard, Willow Springs Raceway and the Mojave Desert.

 Soundtrack

 The film's music was composed by Henry Strzelecki, with Ronny Light producing the soundtrack which featured Strzelecki on bass, Bucky Barrett and Tommy Jones on guitar, Bobby Thompson playing guitar and banjo, Weldon Myrick playing guitar and Dobro, Barry Walsh on piano, Dale Morris on fiddle, Terry McMillan on harmonica and percussion, and Kenny Buttrey on drums.

 Releases

 The film was first released in March 1985, then on DVD in 2002.
 It then appeared in two DVD collections, Andy Sidaris Collection, Vol. 1 (of six discs) in 2003, and Triple B Collection, Vol. 1 in 2005.
+The film was released on Blu-ray on April 16, 2019, by Mill Creek Entertainment; it features a 4K film transfer and HD widescreen restoration.

 Reception

 Malibu Express is described as a "routine erotic spy tale" by Eleanor Mannikka of All Movie Guide.
 The Video Movie Guide 2001 rated the movie with a single "turkey", amazed that the movie got an "R" rating, "since it's clearly soft porn".
 TV Guide gave the film two stars.
 Barbara Edwards' appearance in the hero's shower is cited as "one of the hottest topless lesbian shower scenes in the long and hot tradition of lesbian shower scenes".